 Mechanically Attached System

 Probably the most common type of system.
 This type of system is used in many flat roof situations where wind is below a certain threshold.
-Basically racking equipment sits on the roof with weighted (cinder blocks) mounting plates that site on top of a slipsheet of roofing material.
-This common system is one of the most effiecient and Cost effective ways for rooftop solar Arrays.
+Basically racking equipment sits on the roof with weighted (cinder blocks) mounting plates that sit on top of a slipsheet of roofing material.
+This common system is one of the most efficient and cost-effective installations for rooftop solar Arrays.

 Ground Mount System